Maurice (emperor): Origins and early life

 Maurice was born in Arabissus in Cappadocia in 539.
 His father was Paul.
 He had one brother, Peter, and two sisters, Theoctista and Gordia, the latter of whom was later the wife of the general Philippicus.
 He is recorded to have been a native Greek speaker, unlike the previous emperors since Anastasius I Dicorus.
-Contemporary Eastern Roman sources call him a local Cappadocian.
+Contemporary Byzantine sources call him a local Cappadocian.
 Paul the Deacon, a late 8th-century Lombard writer, calls him the first emperor "from the race of the Greeks".
 Evagrius, writing under Maurice's reign, declared he traced his lines to Old Rome, which could be either truth or a flattery.
 Legends from much later times call him Armenian (in reference to the territories of later Cilician Armenia), but the historicity of this claim is opposed by the historian Anthony Kaldellis.
 (Note: Kaldellis notes that Maurice's Armenian ancestry is not mentioned by any of the contemporary sources nor the Armenian historian Pseudo-Sebeos, and that the names of his extended family are not Armenian.)

 Maurice first came to Constantinople as a notarius to serve as secretary to Tiberius, the comes excubitorum (commander of the Excubitors, the imperial bodyguard).
 When Tiberius was named Caesar in 574, Maurice was appointed to succeed him as comes excubitorum.